Grilled Prime Rib is the perfect holiday meal. Learn how to easily grilled this delicious cut of meat for a tasty meal idea.

 Get My Easy Grilling Cookbook Bundle for 75% OFF

 You are going to love this Juicy Prime Rib Recipe.
-It is loaded with delicious flavor and cooking on the grill has never been easier.
-It is the perfect cut of meat for a special occasion or for Christmas dinner.
+It is loaded with delicious flavor and cooking beef on the grill has never been easier.
+It is the perfect cut of meat for a special occasions.

 When we serve prime rib, we usually serve with heavy sides so I tend to get a smaller prime rib.
 The rule of thumb that we go with is to make a prime rib for about 1 pound per person.